 Code of Conduct

 While taking part in an overseas challenge event the participant accepts that they will be perceived as representatives of Challenges Abroad and the charity and agree to adhere to local laws and customs regarding their behaviour and conduct.
+Participants will be required to sign a Code of Conduct which they agree to abide with while on their programme.

 We reserve the right to dismiss from the programme any participant who is deemed to be a danger to themselves or others, or whose conduct is deemed to be detrimental to the programme or other participants.
 In the event of this case, we cannot be held responsible for any costs incurred by the participant and no fees will be refunded.